Training a new puppy is a lot of work, and for new pet parents, potty training can be one of the biggest challenges of pet ownership.

-If you’ve punished your dog for pooping in the house before then they may also be hiding because they’re afraid to poop in front of you.
+If you’ve punished your dog for pooping in the house before then they may also be hiding because the dog may be afraid to poop in front of you.
 You’ll need to work on building trust with them and watching them like a hawk until they’re comfortable going outside with you watching.

 My Puppy Poops In The House At Night!

-If your dog only poops in the house at night then you may want to take them out right before bed.
-It’s hard for a puppy to hold it in for a long time, and having an extra bathroom break before bed may help.
+If your dog only poops inside the house at night then you may want to take them out right before bed.
+It’s hard for a puppy to hold it in for a long time, and taking them out to go to the bathroom before bed my help.
 You might also consider feeding them their dinner earlier so that they do not have to go at night.